Marker Logo

 Erected by Virginia Civil War Trails.

-39° 13.241′ N, 78° 7.854′ W. Marker has been reported damaged.
-Marker is in Winchester, Virginia, in Frederick County.
-Marker is on Martinsburg Pike (U.S. 11), on the right when traveling south.
+Location.
+This marker has been replaced by another marker nearby.
+It was located near 39° 13.241′ N, 78° 7.854′ W. Marker was in Winchester, Virginia, in Frederick County.
+It was on Martinsburg Pike (U.S. 11), on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Winchester VA 22603, United States of America.
+Marker was in this post office area: Winchester VA 22603, United States of America.
 Touch for directions.

 More about this marker.
 On the lower left of the marker are portraits of Gen. William W. Averell and Gen. Stephen D. Ramseur.
 On the right side of the marker are two maps captioned, Jedediah Hotchkiss map, Battle of Rutherford's Farm.